luisavdornelles/learn-nodejs/nasa-project/README.md

   `npm run install` - Installs dependencies for both the server and client.

 - **Run Server**:
-  `npm run server` - Starts the server in watch mode.
+  `npm run server` - Starts the server in watch mode (using FE static files from the "public" folder)

 - **Run Client**:
   `npm run client` - Starts the client application.